HenryQW/cs.henry.wang/site/degree/phd/meeting.md

 - Read Chao's paper on Cartograms with Features
 - Search for survey papers on Healthcare Vis
 - Look for recent books on Healthcare Vis
-- Look at Dylan's survey of information visualisation books
+- Look at Dylan's survey of information visualization books
 - Think about first project direction
 - Think about literature survey
 - Start writing a list of interview questions